ku-dml/mol-infer/chi-parameter/instances_for_paper/README.md

 - chi-aoki.zip / chi-nistane.zip / chi-jocta.zip

   The sdf files and learning results (Tables 2-4) for the data sets Chi-Aoki, Chi-Nistane, and Chi-JOCTA, respectively.
+  A code for using J-OCTA to compute the solubility parameters is also included.

 - milp-aoki-nistane.zip / milp-jocta.zip (.z01, .z02)